-In some cases, the UW-Madison may cede IRB oversight to a non-UW IRB, particularly when the involvement of UW-Madison personnel is limited (e.g., data analysis).
-Studies eligible for review through an existing IRB reliance partnership also may qualify for review by a non-UW IRB.
-Please see the guidelines and FAQ below for additional information on when the HS-IRBs will consider ceding IRB review as well as how to request review by a non-UW IRB.
-NOTE: The HS-IRBs have the contracted with the Western IRB (WIRB) to serve as the IRB of record for most industry-sponsored trials.
-Please see the WIRB Gateway for more information.
+UW-Madison may cede IRB oversight for eligible studies to an external - IRB.
+Please see the guidelines below for additional information on when the HS-IRBs will consider ceding IRB review, how to request review by an external IRB, and other resources.
+NOTE: The HS-IRBs have contracted with independent or commercial IRBs to serve as the IRB of record for industry-sponsored trials.
+Please see the Central IRB Gateway for more information.

-- How to Submit a Request to Cede or Defer IRB Review to Another IRB
+- How to Submit a Request to Cede IRB Review to an External IRB

-- Study Team Responsibilities When IRB Oversight Is Ceded to a Non-UW-Madison IRB
+- Study Team Responsibilities When IRB Oversight Is Ceded to an External IRB

 - Release of Grant Funds When IRB Review for a Study is Ceded to an External IRB